 Most cryptocurrencies are decentralized but they’re not free from the laws and regulations binding on the issuing company or founders.

 Take for instance the Telegram (GRAM) native token sale.

-In the end the SEC got them to return 72% of the funds they collected back to GRAM investors as the token was considered an illegally issued securities.
+In the end, the SEC got them to return 72% of the funds they collected back to GRAM investors as the token was considered an illegally issued security.

-Therefore, if you’re not clear about the regulatory framework in which a cryptocurrency operate you might be taking similar risks.
+Therefore, if you’re not clear about the regulatory framework in which a cryptocurrency operates you might be taking similar risks.